- General information

 Zentralstelle für Arbeitsvermittlung (ZAV) Villemomblerstraße 76 53123 Bonn Tel.
 0228 713-0 Fax.: 0228 713-1111 Email:bonn-zav.info(at)arbeitsagentur.de

-The Federal Foreign Office publishes information on working in Germany on its website.
-The main issues are: access to the labour market (finding work) and visa regulations, the central labour agencies are accessible.
-Language versions: Arabic, English, French, German, Spanish, Portuguese.
+The Federal Foreign Office publishes information on studying and working in Germany on its website.
+The main issues are: access to the labour market (finding work) and visa regulations), training and studying in Germany.

-As of 2012: to strengthen the international competitiveness of research in Germany, the legal framework was adapted.
+To strengthen the international competitiveness of research in Germany, the legal framework was adapted.
 The document informs about regulations applicable to prospective students, students enrolled at German universities, postgraduates, spouses, long-term prospects.
+(01/2017)

 As of April 1, 2012, a legal act for the recognition of foreign qualifications came into force in Germany.
 “Recognition in Germany“ is a new information portal regarding the German government`s Recognition Act.
 This portal provides up-to-date information on the legal basis and procedure for the recognition of foreign professional qualifications.
 If you would like to have a [...]